bochinchero/decred-pub/dcrlnd_node.md

 	./dcrinstall-linux-amd64-v1.6.0

-this will download dcrd, dcrwallet and dcrlnd - as part of the process it will also create a new wallet within dcrwallet and generate the seed words, write these down and store somewhere safe, you will get the following prompt:
+This will download dcrd, dcrwallet and dcrlnd - as part of the process it will also create a new wallet within dcrwallet and generate the seed phrase, although this is not the  wallet you will be using for your routing node (as dcrlnd creates a separate one).

-	Once you have stored the seed in a safe and secure location, enter "OK" to continue:

-dcrd, dcrwallet and dcrlnd have now been installed.

 ## Decred Full Node
 ### Configuration